aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isIncludeNewItemsInFilter() {#isIncludeNewItemsInFilter--}

+<b>@deprecated.</b> Please use the 'isIncludeNewItemsInFilter' property instead.
 Indicates whether including new items to the field in manual filter.
 The default value is false.

 ```javascript
 isIncludeNewItemsInFilter() : boolean;